openstack-archive/tripleo-image-elements/docs/ci.md

-CI needs for image building
+CI needs for TripleO Images
 ===========================

 Eventually, if/when TripleO becomes an official Openstack project, all CI for